Recipes | Comfort Food

 Our recipes are based on Monash University and FODMAP Friendly science.

 Blueberries: Blueberries have been lab tested by both Monash University and FODMAP Friendly.
 FODMAP Friendly gives them a “Pass” at 1 cup or 150 g.
-Monash states that a Green Light low FODMAP serving is a heaping ¼ cup or 40 g.
-In their tests the fruit jumped to Moderate FODMAP levels quickly at ⅓ cup or 50 g.
+In initial lab tests, Monash stated that a Green Light low FODMAP serving was a heaping ¼ cup or 40 g.
+In those initial tests the fruit jumped to Moderate FODMAP levels quickly at ⅓ cup or 50 g.
+Blueberries were re-tested in late 2022 and now are considered low FODMAP at 1 cup or 125 g.
+Fine print states that they remain low FODMAP up to 500 g.

 Coconut Milk: Both Monash University and FODMAP Friendly has lab tested coconut milk for FODMAPs.
 Monash divides their testing into a few categories.
 Here are Monash’s statements: Coconut milk with inulin is Red Light high FODMAP at ½ cup (125 ml) or 120 g.
 There is no information on smaller amounts.
 UHT (long life, shelf-stable) coconut milk is Green Light low FODMAP at ¾ cup (180 g).
 Canned coconut milk is Green Light low FODMAP at ¼ cup or 60 g.
 They also have some brands represented, such as Sanitarium, and their unsweetened coconut milk, which is a shelf-stable type, is low FODMAP at 1 cup (250 g).
 FODMAP Friendly gives coconut milk a “Fail” at 4-ounces (125 ml) but we do not know what kind they tested.
 There are a few things to note.
 First of all, the FODMAP content obviously varies greatly depending on type of processing.
 Also, although “lite” or “light” canned coconut milk has not been tested, it is the same as canned but with a higher water content, so you can use the canned coconut milk amounts designated and know that you are within low FODMAP serving sizes.